An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: Implementation of PeridynamicHPX

 \section{Implementation of PeridynamicHPX}

-PeridynamicHPX is an modern C++ code utilizing HPX for parallelism.
-The classes design is modular and template-based to easily extend the code with new material models.
-The code's design is presented herein and parallelism and concurrency utilization within HPX is detailed.
+We introduce a modern C++ library, referred to as PeridynamicHPX, that utilizes HPX for parallelism.
+The design is modular and template based making it easy to extend the code with new material models.
+We present the design of the code and describe the use of parallelism and concurrency based on HPX.